McPherson Main Street looking to reinvent plaza

 The food program gives meals to local families who struggle to make ends meet during the summer.
 During the summer, paper bags filled with food are sent to families who rely on school meals during the school year to make ends meet.

-Page 2 of 2 - The eight teens of Ulster Project will be helping out with the packaging of food for the next three weeks as they learn about the United States and try to come to a better understanding of their own cultural differences.
+The eight teens of Ulster Project will be helping out with the packaging of food for the next three weeks as they learn about the United States and try to come to a better understanding of their own cultural differences.

 Demolition derby to benefit Kaiden Schroeder